-The team at Accounting For Good are highly skilled specialists… they have unmatched technical knowledge and expertise in the NFP sector.
+The team at True Accounting are highly skilled specialists… they have unmatched technical knowledge and expertise in the NFP sector.
 They provide GCNA with a complete range of accounting services but there are some specific tasks that the GCNA team find particularly beneficial.

 “We have a small team of four people and financial acumen is not our mainstream.
-It’s important for us that Accounting For Good really understands how non-profit works.
+It’s important for us that True Accounting really understands how non-profit works.
 We need them to help handle government grants and how to run an acquittal process.

 Carol has also been exceptionally helpful with setting budgets… she has taken us through that process and has shown me different triggers that could move the budget lines.
 That’s been a significant advantage for us.

 Plus, everything is integrated online.
 We do everything online!
 This has been a great help!”

 Responsiveness is another key aspect of the GCNA – AFG relationship.
 Being able to recognise potential issues, and take proactive steps to avoid them, is crucial.